-If using the optional "Flow Switch", ensure that it is connected to the proper terminals on the dispenser.
+If using the optional "Flow Switch", ensure that it is connected within a few inches from the outlet of the manifold.
+The switch includes barbed fittings to accommodate the 1/2" ID line.
 See the wiring diagram included in the dispenser's instruction manual for connecting the wires from the switch to the circuit board.
 Be sure to remove any jumper wires or shunt jumpers from the circuit board if using the flow switch.